From Posterior Sampling to Meaningful Diversity in Image Restoration: What makes a set of reconstructions meaningfully diverse?

 \section{What makes a set of reconstructions meaningfully diverse?}

 Given an input image $y$ that is a degraded version of some high-quality image $x$, our goal is to compose a set of $N$ outputs $\mathcal{X}=\{x^1,\cdots, x^{N}\}$ such that each $x^i$ constitutes a plausible reconstruction of $x$, while $\mathcal{X}$ as a whole reflects the diversity of possible reconstructions in a meaningful manner.
-By `meaningful' we mean that rather than adhering to the posterior distribution of $x$ given $y$, we want $\mathcal{X}$ to \emph{cover the perceptual range} of plausible reconstructions of $x$, to the maximal extent possible (depending on $N$).
-In practical applications, we would want $N$ to be small (\eg~5), so as to avoid the need of tedious scrolling through many restorations.
+By `meaningful' we mean that rather than adhering to the posterior distribution of $x$ given~$y$, we want $\mathcal{X}$ to \emph{cover the perceptual range} of plausible reconstructions of $x$, to the maximal extent possible (depending on $N$).
+In practical applications, we would want $N$ to be small (\eg~5) to avoid the need of tedious scrolling through many restorations.
 Our goal in this section is to examine what mathematically characterizes a meaningfully diverse set of solutions.
 We do not attempt to devise a practical method yet, a task which we defer to Sec.~\ref{sec:Guidance}, but rather only to understand the principles that should guide one in the pursuit of such a method.
-To do so, we explore three approaches for choosing the samples to include in the representative set $\mathcal{X}$ from a larger set of solutions $\tilde{\mathcal{X}}~=~\{\tilde{x}^1,\cdots, \tilde{x}^{\tilde{N}}\}$, $\smash{\tilde{N} \gg N}$, generated by some diverse image restoration method.
+To do so, we explore three approaches for choosing the samples to include in the representative set $\mathcal{X}$ from a larger set of solutions $\smash{\tilde{\mathcal{X}}~=~\{\tilde{x}^1,\cdots, \tilde{x}^{\tilde{N}}\}}$, $\smash{\tilde{N} \gg N}$, generated by some diverse image restoration method.
 We illustrate the approaches qualitatively and measure their effectiveness in user studies.
+We note that a set of samples can either be presented to a user all at once or via a hierarchical structure (see App.~\ref{A:sec:hier}).